terminatorul/GHub-ShiftKey-Extra/README.md

  - For mappings for macOS (which I use in a virtual machine), replace `DeviceMapping.lua` above with `DeviceMappingsMacOS.lua`.

 ## Configuration
 Open this top-level script file `DeviceMapping.lua`.
-In here all the mappings are created and connected to the mouse buttons.
-Button IDs and some key scan codes for Logitech G600 mouse are found in file `lua/GHubDefs.lua`.
+Although it is a script file in lua, it also works as the mouse configuration file.
+In here all mappings are created and connected to the mouse buttons.
+Mouse button IDs for Logitech G600, plus standard keyboard scan codes, are found in file `lua/GHubDefs.lua`.
 The pre-defined configuration looks like:

 ```lua
 local G_Shift_Button			  = GHubDefs.GShiftButton